 PDF Field Name

 PFT Field Name Description

 X/Y None

 This field is ignored.

 SET LEFT MARGIN (COLUMNS)

 Control Sequence SET_HORIZONTAL_MARGIN=

 When the data is defined in the control sequence field for SET LEFT MARGIN (COLUMNS), this field is migrated.

 Maximum None

 This field is ignored.

 Offset None

 This field is ignored.

 CARRIER RETURN/LINE FEED

 Continuous Forms

 Carrier Return CARRIAGE_RETURN=

 (Continuous Forms) This field is migrated for the following cases: Case 1 The data is defined in the Carrier Return field for the Continuous Forms.
 Any of the data in the Carrier Return field is not defined for the Manual Feed and Automatic Feed.
 Case 2 The data is defined in the Carrier Return field for the Continuous Forms.
 The same data is defined in the Carrier Return field for the Manual Feed.
 Any of the data in the Carrier Return field is not defined for the Automatic Feed.
 Case 3 The data is defined in the Carrier Return field for the Continuous Forms.
-The data is defined in the Carrier Return field for the Automatic Feed.
-Case 3 The data is defined in the Carrier Return field for the Continuous Forms.
 The same data is defined in the Carrier Return field for the Automatic Feed.
-Case 4 The data is defined in the Carrier Return field is not defined for the Manual Feed.
 Case 4 The data is defined in the Carrier Return field for the Continuous Forms.
-The data is defined in the Carrier Return field for the Continuous Forms.
+The same data is defined in the Carrier Return field for the Continuous Forms.
+The same data is defined in the Carrier Return field for the Continuous Forms.
+The same data is defined in the Carrier Return field for the Automatic Feed and Manual Feed.